The Great British Bake Off series 1: Episode 4: Puddings

-Bakewell, Derbyshire

 Episode 5: Pastry

 For the signature challenge, the bakers were asked to bake a savoury pie in 2 1/2 hours.
 For the technical challenge, the bakers were asked to bake 4 Cornish pasties in 1 1/2 hours.
-For the showstopper, the bakers were asked to bake 2 pastry platters; savory canapés and sweet tartlets, in 5 hours.
+For the showstopper, the bakers were asked to bake 2 pastry platters containing savory canapés and sweet tartlets in 5 hours.

-Mousehole, Cornwall

 Episode 6: Tea Party (Final)

-In the final, a baker was eliminated after the first bake, and only two bakers competed in the final day.
-For the first challenge, the 3 finalists were asked to bake 24 professional tea cakes in 2 1/2 hours.
-For the final challenge, the 2 finalists were asked to bake 24 miniature tarts, 24 scones, 24 choux buns, and 24 finger sandwiches in 5 hours.
+In the final, one of the three finalists was eliminated after the first bake, and only two bakers competed in the final day.
+For the first challenge, they were asked to bake 24 professional-quality miniature cakes in 2 1/2 hours.
+For the final challenge, the 2 finalists were given 5 hours to bake 24 miniature tarts, 24 scones, 24 choux buns, and 24 brown and white bread finger sandwiches for afternoon tea on the garden lawn for 40 guests (including all the bakers from earlier rounds).

-Fulham Palace, London

 It took the judges nearly five hours to determine whom to eliminate, and had to look back at their performances over the series as a whole to make a decision.
 The idea of eliminating a contestant in the final was dropped from future series.

 Post-show career

 After winning the competition, Edd Kimber is able to make his living from baking.
 He worked in the pastry kitchen at Raymond Blanc's restaurant Le Manoir.
 He has written three books on baking, The Boy Who Bakes, Say It With Cake, and Patisserie Made Simple: From Macaron to Millefeuille and More.
 He has taught macaron making classes in London, run a pop-up bakery in Fortnum & Mason, and appeared as a 'resident baker' on The Alan Titchmarsh Show.

 Ruth Clemens has written a number of books on cake making and baking, including Busy Girls Guide to Cake Decorating, The Pink Whisk Guide to Cake Making, The Pink Whisk Guide to Baking and Creative Éclairs.

 Miranda Gore Browne wrote a book, Biscuit, published on 5 April 2012.
 Her second book, Bake Me a Cake as Fast as You Can, was published in August 2014.

 Jonathan Shepherd left his job in the pharmaceutical company and launched a new business, The Pudding Stop, in St Albans.
 It started as a portable street-food vendor and a supplier of puddings to restaurants.
 Shepherd has since also opened a shop, also in St Albans.

 Mark Whithers, who was eliminated in Episode 1, died on 11 May 2013 after suffering from cancer.

+Lea Harris participated in the 2024 rendition of The Great New Year's Bake Off.